 This year's Apple Mac mini starts at $799 (£799, AU$1,249) and tops out at $1,099 (£1,099, AU$1,699) with the preset configurations.
 If you change any of the components, the price will also change, which gives you some flexibility when it comes to balancing power with budget.

-If you’re looking for a Mac to work on for creative applications, then this is certainly a more affordable device compared to the likes of the iMac Pro, which costs $4,999 (£4,899, AU$7,299) for the base model and is similarly geared towards creatives.
+If you need a Mac for creative applications, the new Mac mini is a more affordable route, compared to something like the iMac Pro, which will set you back a whopping $4,999 (£4,899, AU$7,299) for the base model.

 More interested in the Mac mini as a small PC?
 Then the nearest rival is arguably the Intel Hades Canyon NUC, which is a powerful, yet barebones, mini PC that runs either Windows or Linux, and costs $999 (about £710, AU$1,302).

-That makes the price of the Apple Mac mini seem rather generous, especially when you consider you’ll need to buy storage, memory and an operating system separately for the NUC, which adds extra expense (though you don’t need to pay for Linux, obviously).
+That makes the Apple Mac mini seem pretty value-oriented, particularly when you realize you’ll have to buy storage, memory and an OS separately for the NUC, which adds extra expense (though you don’t need to pay for Linux, obviously).

-Apple has also made subtle changes to the Mac Mini’s design, as it now come sin Space Gray to match the iMac Pro – though it’s the only color option available – and, Apple proudly claims that the new Mac Mini contains 60% post-consumer plastic, mostly in the base, with the case made from 100% aluminum.
+Apple has made some small changes to the Mac mini’s design – it now comes in the same Space Grey as the iMac Pro – though it’s the only color option this time around.
+Apple also claims that the new Mac mini is made of 60% post-consumer plastic, mostly in the base, with the chassis being constructed from 100% recycled aluminum.

 All these ports are kept at the back of the Mac mini for a clean look, which keeps wires from sprawling all over the place.

-As is also usual with Apple’s products, it’s not easily upgradable, unlike mini PCs like the Intel NUC or Zotac ZBox range.
-This means that when the Mac mini starts showing its age, you’re not going to be able to easily open it up and add in more powerful components – aside from the memory.
+It shouldn’t come as a surprise, but the Apple Mac Mini isn’t easily upgradable, unlike mini PCs like the Intel NUC or Zotac ZBox range.
+This means when the Mac Mini starts to show its age, you won’t be able to open it up and throw in some more powerful components – besides the memory.

 For anyone coming from a PC background where upgradability is essential, this will be frustrating, but for anyone used to Apple’s way of doing things, it won’t be too surprising.